 Authentic Mexican Sopes

-When we think of traditional Mexican cuisine, many of us automatically visualize favorites that actually fall under the Tex Mex category… Burritos, chimichangas, foods that involve flour tortillas.
+When we think of traditional Mexican cuisine, many of us automatically visualize favorites that actually fall under the Tex Mex category… Burritos, chimichangas, and other foods that involve flour tortillas.

 Of course, there’s nothing wrong with Tex Mex.
 I’m crazy over cheesy breakfast tacos folded in a crispy flour tortilla.